Shelim/ResGateClientNet/README.md

 settings.Failed += (o, ev) =>
 {
     Console.WriteLine("Failed to connect due to " + ev.Reason.ToString());
 }

+// If there is a problem with subscribe request, it will be reported here
+// (as subscription must be re-applied every new reconnection after
+// connection has been lost)
+settings.Error += (obj, evnt) =>
+{
+	Console.WriteLine("Failed to subscribe " + evnt.Rid + " because of " +
+					  evnt.Error.Message);
+}

 // Define class that will hold our data.
 You can have subobjects, and they will